Virtual Ability, Inc.® presented the 9th Annual International Disability Rights Affirmation Conference (IDRAC) on October 10, 2020.

 This is an annual professional conference held online, that is free and open to the public.

-The conference will also be Live Streamed on YouTube.
+The conference was Live Streamed on YouTube.

 IDRAC 2020 Schedule of EventsAll times are in SLT/PDT.